uidaholib/oral-history-collections-template/notes.md

 - lancaster_mayandcarl_1: noted as May & Carl Lancaster but just Carl
 - mushal_edward_1 - audio starts warping 0:26:07 to 0:31:41
 - Byers Sanderson - audio begins looping at 1:23:38
+- otness_lillian_1: Switches to another, unknown interview subject at 1:00:02 and Laura Schrager

 ### Needs vetting for Indigenous language